bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

 	car1.getCarDescription.call(car2, 200000, 2013, 'yellow'); This car is a Lamborghini.
 The price is $200000.
 The year is 2013.
 The color is yellow.

     // "this" is implied by argument passed.
-	Then add the remaining argumenents after the "this" context call()
+	Then add the remaining arguments after the "this" context call()

 	// the call method is similar to the apply method in that it is a native javascript method on the function prototype object